 The Microrad has a full 360 degree range in both roll and pitch giving the user full freedom in how to install the tilt sensor.
-There is no limitations as to how the sensor should be mounted, which removes many installation issues.
+There is no limitation as to how the sensor should be mounted, which removes many installation issues.
 Setting the installation angles is easily accomplished through the Microrad configuration program, which gives a visual representation of how the tilt sensor is supposed to be installed.

-A variety of industry-standard output strings are available from the sensor, such as CDL MiniTilt, TSS1, as well as a proprietary string outputting all values of interest from the Microrad.
+A variety of industry-standard output strings are available from the tilt sensor, such as CDL MiniTilt, TSS1, as well as a proprietary string outputting all values of interest from the Microrad.
 Custom strings are also available on request.

 The Microrad is software configurable for both RS232, RS422 and RS485 multidrop communication.

 Every Microrad tilt sensor / Inclinometer have been individually calibrated by Vectory Sensor Systems at our in-house calibration facility.
 This gives the sensors an extremely low temperature dependency on roll, pitch and inclination outputs.

 The sensing elements and the signal chain within the Microrad are very low noise, giving accurate measurements.

 The long-term stability of the roll, pitch and inclination outputs are within 0.05 degrees over a period of 2 years.
 After what we recommend to send the tilt sensor back to us for recalibration.
 Read more about our recalibration process .